faisalshariff123/pixel-scenery-art-assests/README.md

 # Pixel Scenery Art Assets

 A personal collection of pixel based environment artwork created by **Faisal Shariff**.
-These scenes are used across multiple web and game-style projects to build immersive backgrounds and visual consistency.
+These scenes are used across multiple web and game style projects to build immersive backgrounds and visual consistency.

 ---